cjherman6/quick_classifier/README.md

 # quick_classifier

-Classification Model

-Series of exercises using python
+A series of quick exercises using python